Updated: Sep 6, 2021

 Being born inferior meant that you would hold a subservient position in life, accommodate the needs of others, and perform labor for no pay.
 Voicing complaint would bring punishment, imprisonment, or death.

 Application of Law differed for those born inferior and those born superior.
 For one born superior, that is, without female or non-Aryan characteristics, the ethics of responsibility dictated that one was responsible for actions that endangered oneself or other superiors.
 For one born inferior, however, the Law was turned on its head: here one was responsible for actions committed against oneself, as well as one’s own actions.
 In other words, superior beings were not held to account for hurting inferior beings.
-By contrast, the inferior was at fault for inciting the hurtful actions of the superior.
-Therefore the one receiving pain would always pay the consequences for the one bestowing the pain.
+By contrast, the inferior was at fault for inciting the hurtful actions by the superior.
+Therefore, the one receiving pain would pay the consequences for the one bestowing the pain.

 "Oh you want it all right, I know what NO means!"